dhellmann/pymotw/PyMOTW/collections/defaultdict.rst

 The standard dictionary includes the method :func:`setdefault` for retrieving a value and establishing a default if the value does not exist.
-By contrast, :class:`defaultdict` lets you specify the default up front when the container is initialized.
+By contrast, :class:`defaultdict` lets the caller specify the default up front when the container is initialized.

 .. include:: collections_defaultdict.py
     :literal: